-Athens, home of the University of Georgia Bulldogs, is one of the great college towns in the country.
+Athens, which is home of the University of Georgia Bulldogs, is one of the great college towns in the country.
 Just ask any SEC alum out there.
 With the third largest enrollment of any SEC school, Athens is filled with college students and a great bar scene.
-Just north of campus, you’ll find more bars than you can work through in an entire weekend.
-The town is overrun on Saturdays with Georgia red as fans enjoy a great football experience from a team that’s been consistently successful in recent years.
-Southern warm weather and a growing food scene will be the cherry on the sundae for your football weekend.
+Just north of campus, you’ll find more bars than you can work through during an entire weekend.
+In the fall, the town is overrun on Saturdays with Georgia red as fans enjoy a great college football experience from a team that’s been consistently successful in recent years.

 When to Go